POL-C-006, Version 3.0, 26 August 2020

-3.2.1 The Attorney-General’s Statement of Intellectual Property Principles for Australian Government Agencies issued in May 2007 (IP Principles) provides that Australian Government agencies are responsible for managing IP in their control or custody in an effective, efficient and ethical manner,1 for the benefit of the Australian community as a whole.
+3.2.1 The Intellectual Property Principles for Commonwealth Entities (the IP Principles) provide that Australian Government agencies are responsible for managing IP in their control or custody in an effective, efficient and ethical manner for the benefit of the Australian community as a whole.

 3.2.2 In dealing with IP, the Museum aims to:

-c) foster and recognise research, scholarship and innovation capacity
+- foster and recognise research, scholarship and innovation capacity by Museum employees

-d) protect the Museum’s IP such as the Museum’s brands
+- protect the Museum’s IP, such as the Museum’s brands

 3.2.3 This policy aims to assist the Museum to achieve these objectives in a manner which complies with the IP Principles.